ItzYudz/Photop-Client-Help/README.md

    }
 }
 ```
 I hope that was enough, and I'll be updating this soon.
+You can take a look at some code in https://github.com/@ItzYudz/Photop-Client-Help/blob/examples/.